tomilayobenson/job-management-frontend/README.md

 - fetch function: For making HTTP requests to the backend API.
 - formik: Form management library for building and validating forms.
 - reactstrap and bootstrap: Bootstrap is a frontend framework for quickly spinning up responsive and modern websites.
 Reactstrap is a React components library based on Bootstrap for UI components.
 A combination of these 2 libraries were used for the site design.

-## Getting Started

-Follow the instructions below to set up and run the frontend application locally:

-1. On any directory on your machine, clone this repository.
-2. Navigate to the `job-management-frontend` directory using the command: `cd job-management-frontend`
-3. Install dependencies: `npm install`.
-4. Start the development server: `npm start`.
-5. Open your browser and visit `http://localhost:3000` to view the application.